alecrios/evaluator/README.md

 ## To Do

+* Review the response of invalid input
-* Add support for functions with variable number of arguments
+* Add support for functions
-* Add support for composite functions
+* Add custom theming capabilities
-* Allow user-theming for select CSS properties
+* Style the 'update available' button
 * Create the menu system
+* Style the window for both platforms